Arnabdas7/Student-Mentoring-System/README.md

 planned is robust in nature.
 The frontend of the web application is designed using React and Bootstrap for a neat and elegant dashboard.
 The database is created using MySQL Workbench.
-The backend connects the database using Node.js and Express.js.
+The backend connects the database using PHP
 <br>
 The following system can be used by both Students and Mentors to connect with each other.
 It has a user-friendly interface, hence it can be used without any prerequisite knowledge